Our acclaimed programs include:

 Meaningful Watershed Experiences

 CBF's environmental education opportunities link the natural environment and human culture of the Chesapeake.
 They enable students and teachers to conduct their own research through biological sampling, chemical analysis, and physical measurements.
 In addition to using critical thinking skills to evaluate the health of the ecological system, participants also gain a unique perspective in the relationship between water quality, fisheries, and economics.
 Our courses combine many academic disciplines, such as earth science, biology, history, art, English/writing, math, chemistry, civics, economics, government, and responsible citizenship.
-(See what students and teachers have to say.)

-Innovative teaching methods and a knowledgeable, enthusiastic staff have put CBF at the vanguard of the environmental education movement.
+Innovative teaching methods and a knowledgeable, enthusiastic education staff have put CBF at the vanguard of the environmental education movement.
 The result is an exceptionally informed and inspired constituency that values the Bay and its watershed as a living, connected system.
 Read what people are saying out our education programs.

 Video: Washington-Lee High School Students Explore the Bay with CBF